pgalbavy/geneos/README.md

 ## Security and Running as Root

 This program has been written in such a way that is *should* be safe to install SETUID root or run using `sudo` for almost all cases.
 The program will refuse to accidentally run an instance as root unless the `User` config parameter is explicitly set - for example when a Netprobe needs to run as root.
 As with many complex programs, care should be taken and privileged execution should be used when required.

+## Environment Settings

+The `geneos` program uses the packages [Cobra](cobra.dev) and [Viper](https://github.com/spf13/viper) to provide the command syntax and configuration management.
+There is full support for Viper's layered configuration for non-instance settings, which means you can override global and user settings with environment variables prefixed `ITRS_`, e.g. `ITRS_DOWNLOAD_USERNAME` overrides `download.username`

 ## Instance Settings